Catcher in the Rye

 we did I Am David by Anne Holm when I was about 14, and I absolutely hated it.
 I had been put down into the second lowest English set for never doing any homework or saying anything in class, and we covered a few pages every lesson, it seemed like an insult having to read something so simple.

-Inside The Wasp Factory with Gregg Wallace (Camaraderie at Arms Length), Tuesday, 25 February 2025 20:21 (nine months ago)
+Inside The Wasp Factory with Gregg Wallace (Camaraderie at Arms Length), Tuesday, 25 February 2025 20:21 (one year ago)

 not assigned in school, but this exploitation novel scared me when i was a kid. i just thought the cover was cool. it turns out being a pill-popper is so not cool!